Exercising employee stock options, but don't have the cash? ESO Fund can cover the cost of exercise plus taxes for you.

 New Option When Changing Jobs

-Now there is a choice that allows option holders to obtain upside with minimal risk — obtain a risk-free cash advance from the Employee Stock Option Fund and use that money to exercise your options.
-You retain title to the stock and ESO does not require any payments against the advance that a regular loan would require.
+Now there is a choice that allows option holders to obtain upside with minimal risk — obtain risk-free funding from the Employee Stock Option Fund and use that money to exercise your options.
+You retain title to the stock and ESO does not require any payments against the funding until liquidity.
 Most importantly, employee stockholders retain the possibility of enjoying future appreciation in value.
-ESO can also advance funds for potential tax liabilities associated with the stock, such as Alternative Minimum Tax (AMT).
+ESO can also provide funds for potential tax liabilities associated with the stock, such as Alternative Minimum Tax (AMT).
 Even if you can afford to exercise your options and pay your AMT that results in a significant bet on the company that may not be an inconsequential proportion of your net worth; by leveraging ESO's funding you can diversify your risk by investing in other assets instead, which can result in a safer and larger portfolio than if you invested in a single company (see modern portfolio theory for more on this topic).

 Get the Cash Needed to Exercise